Fish-MIP/FishMIP_regions/Scripts/03b_Regional_Models_3DMasks.md

 - <a href="#introduction" id="toc-introduction">Introduction</a>
 - <a href="#loading-libraries" id="toc-loading-libraries">Loading
   libraries</a>
-- <a href="#loading-fish-mip-regional-models-shapefile"
+- <a href="#loading-fishmip-regional-models-shapefile"
-  id="toc-loading-fish-mip-regional-models-shapefile">Loading Fish-MIP
+  id="toc-loading-fishmip-regional-models-shapefile">Loading FishMIP
   regional models shapefile</a>
 - <a href="#finding-location-of-raster-samples"
   id="toc-finding-location-of-raster-samples">Finding location of raster